yugeyue1234/Indoor-Human-Object-Detection/README.md

 <img src="fig1.png">
 </div>

-## 1. Get datasets
-Dataset for RIS-based human target detection：
+## 1. Get datasets：Data set: the previous part represents the data type and the numeric part represents.
+How many monitoring points were usedFor example: ASBTS (2) ： ASBTS represents the data type; (2) represents that two monitoring points were used.Dataset for RIS-based human target detection：

  [link] (https://www.deepsig.ai/datasets)